PIReTship/bookdata-tools/docs/data/viaf.md

 :::{note}
 VIAF also does not keep old copies of the dump file.
-You may need to edit `data/viaf-clusters-marc21.xml.gz.dvc` to update the URL to fetch in order to import this data.
+You may need to edit `data/dvc.yaml` to update the VIAF URL to fetch in order to import this data.
 :::

 :::{index} pair: directory; viaf